15 Years at XING: Reflections and a Farewell

 2011: Entering the “Star” Phase

-On my first day, I received a warm welcome at the front desk on the first floor of a building at Gänsemarkt in Hamburg.
-XING occupied three floors and employed just over 300 people, creating a lively atmosphere.
-I began my journey during the “star” product phase of XING.
-The previous CEO and founder, Lars Hinrichs, had left in 2007, marking the end of the “baby” phase of the product.
-Stefan Groß-Selbeck took over, bringing charisma and suitability for this product phase.
-I also met some members of the previous leadership team, who were gradually transitioning out.
+On my first day, I received a warm welcome at the front desk at Gänsemarkt in Hamburg.
+XING occupied multiple floors and had a few hundred employees, creating a lively atmosphere.
+I began during what many described as a “star” phase of the product.
+The founder, Lars Hinrichs, had departed in 2007, and Stefan Groß‑Selbeck had taken over as CEO.
+I also met members of the previous leadership team, who were gradually transitioning out.

-It took some time to find a table, so I initially sat in the corridor.
-People buzzed around like in an agency.
-The walls were adorned with cards, product prints, and concepts.
-I was hired during XING’s largest relaunch to date, which involved a complete redesign and a new concept, including an activity stream featuring stories about jobs and people.
-They didn’t even have a computer for me, so I used an old iMac for one or two weeks that had been used at a fair.
+It took a bit of time to find a desk, so I initially sat in the corridor.
+The atmosphere was energetic, with walls covered in cards, product prints, and concepts.
+I joined during a major relaunch that included a comprehensive redesign and an activity stream with stories about jobs and people.
+My laptop wasn’t ready on day one, so I used an older iMac for the first week or two.

-For the next three weeks, I worked in the office of the frontend architects, a team of four or five highly skilled JavaScript experts.
-I had to tackle several challenging tasks under supervision.
+For the next three weeks, I worked in the frontend architects’ office—a small team of highly skilled JavaScript specialists—and tackled several challenging tasks under their guidance.

-XING was known for its incredible parties and fantastic offsite events over the years.
-In 2011, we hosted a summer party in Zum Alten Lotsenhaus at Elbstrand beach, featuring a costume theme of “maritime.”
-Attendees dressed as pirates, fish, sailors, and officers, enjoying delicious food and plenty of drinks.
-Alcohol is so integral to XING that several internal products bear beer-related names.
+XING was known for memorable parties and offsite events over the years.
+In 2011, we hosted a summer party at Zum Alten Lotsenhaus at Elbstrand beach with a “maritime” costume theme—pirates, fish, sailors, and officers—along with great food and drinks.
+Several internal products even carried playful, beer‑themed names.

-The same year, I attended my first conference.
-Although I had previously traveled to France on business trips with my first company, I had never flown to another country solely to listen to tech talks.
-A group of four or five frontend engineers from Hamburg flew to Amsterdam to participate in the Fronteers conference.
-We stayed in a nice hotel, and the conference took place at the Tuschinski Theatre.
-We observed a moment of silence when the news of Steve Jobs’ death was announced and had the opportunity to meet the founder of jQuery.
+The same year, I attended my first conference abroad.
+A small group of frontend engineers from Hamburg flew to Amsterdam for the Fronteers conference, held at the Tuschinski Theatre.
+We stayed in a nearby hotel, observed a moment of silence when the news of Steve Jobs’ death was announced, and even met the founder of jQuery.

 2012: The “Cash Cow” Era Begins

-In 2012, I participated in my first Prototyping Days.
-It was a three-day event where the entire company worked in teams to develop prototypes.
-At the end of the week, the ideas were presented at Restaurant Leuchtturm near Harburger Stadtpark, winners were selected, and the summer party was celebrated.
+In 2012, I participated in my first Prototyping Days—a three‑day event where the company formed teams to develop prototypes.
+At the end of the week, ideas were presented at Restaurant Leuchtturm near Harburger Stadtpark, winners were selected, and we wrapped up with a summer party.

 XING was successful, with the stock price rising from €55 in 2011 to €70 in 2012.
 Burda Digital increased its stake, triggering a mandatory takeover offer for the remaining shares.
 I recall seeing various Burda print magazines laid out in the office for free during this time.
 I only managed to get one issue of Playboy; it was gone within minutes each time.